GoogleCloudPlatform/terraform-google-secured-data-warehouse/examples/bigquery_sensitive_data/README.md

-# bigquery_sensitive_data Submodule Example
+# Bigquery Sensitive Data Example

-This example illustrates how to use the `bigquery_sensitive_data` submodule.
+This example illustrates how to run a Flex Java re-identification Dataflow job in the Secured data warehouse and how to use [Data Catalog policy tags](https://cloud.google.com/bigquery/docs/best-practices-policy-tags) to restrict access to sensitive columns in the re-identified table.

+It uses:

+- The [Secured data warehouse](../README.md) module to create the Secured data warehouse infrastructure,
+- The `de_identification_template` submodule to create the regional structured DLP template,
+- A Dataflow flex template to deploy the re-identification job.
+- A Dataflow flex template to deploy the de-identification job.

 ## Requirements

 1. A `crypto_key` and `wrapped_key` pair.
 Contact your Security Team to obtain the pair.
 The `crypto_key` location must be the same location used for the `location` variable.
-1. A pre-build Python Regional DLP Re-identification flex template.
+1. Pre-build Java Regional DLP De-identification and Re-identification flex templates.
 See [Flex templates](../../flex_templates/README.md).
 1. The identity deploying the example must have permissions to grant role "roles/artifactregistry.reader" in the docker and python repos of the Flex templates.
 1. You need to create network and subnetwork in the privileged project.